 Joe is a proud Michigander that finds himself in unusual, beautiful, and faraway places.
 He enjoys getting lost, drinking with strangers, and worshipping at the church of rock ‘n’ roll.

 July is one of Iceland’s more busy months and with good reason.
 The beautiful weather July brings opens up all of Iceland for you to explore.
-Long days mean more sights and more fun.
+If you’re trying to decide what to do in Iceland in July, there are plenty of activities to choose from.
 Get out on the water in a kayak or raft.
 Zip on a wetsuit and dive in between two tectonic plates.
 Chase down Puffins and whales.
 Lace up your boots and hike it all.
 Experience summer the Icelandic way.

 Things to Do in Iceland in July